-- HOTP event based One Time Password tokens based on RFC4225. - TOTP time based One Time Password tokens based on RFC6238. - mOTP time based One Time Password tokens for mobile phones based on an a public Algorithm. - Paper Token event based One Time Password tokens that get you list of one time passwords on a sheet of paper. - Questionnaire Token A token that contains a list of answered questions.
+- HOTP event based One Time Password tokens based on RFC4225. - TOTP time based One Time Password tokens based on RFC6238. - Push Token A challenge response token, that sends a challenge to the user's smartphone and the user simply accepts the request to login. - mOTP time based One Time Password tokens for mobile phones based on an a public Algorithm. - Paper Token event based One Time Password tokens that get you list of one time passwords on a sheet of paper. - Questionnaire Token A token that contains a list of answered questions.
 During authentication a random question is presented as challenge from the list of answered questions is presented.
-The user must give the right answer. - EMail A token that sends the OTP value to the EMail address of the user. - Four Eyes Meta token that can be used to create a Two Man Rule.
+The user must give the right answer.

-- password A password token used for losttoken scenario. - Registration A special token type used for enrollment scenarios (see Registration Code). - Simple Pass A token that only consists of the Token PIN. - Certificates A token that represents a client certificate. - SSH Keys An SSH public key that can be managed and used in conjunction with the Client machines concept. - Remote A virtual token that forwards the authentication request to another privacyIDEA server. - RADIUS A virtual token that forwards the authentication request to a RADIUS server. - SMS A token that sends the OTP value to the mobile phone of the user. - Spass Simple Pass Token The simple pass token.
+- EMail A token that sends the OTP value to the EMail address of the user. - Four Eyes Meta token that can be used to create a Two Man Rule. - password A password token used for losttoken scenario. - Registration A special token type used for enrollment scenarios (see Registration Code). - Simple Pass A token that only consists of the Token PIN. - Certificates A token that represents a client certificate. - SSH Keys An SSH public key that can be managed and used in conjunction with the Client machines concept. - Remote A virtual token that forwards the authentication request to another privacyIDEA server. - RADIUS A virtual token that forwards the authentication request to a RADIUS server. - SMS A token that sends the OTP value to the mobile phone of the user. - Spass Simple Pass Token The simple pass token.
 A token that has no OTP component and just consists of the OTP pin or (if otppin=userstore is set) of the userstore password. - TiQR A Smartphone token that can be used to login by only scanning a QR code. - OCRA A basic OATH Challenge Response token. - U2F A U2F device as specified by the FIDO Alliance.
 This is a USB device to be used for challenge response authentication. - VASCO The proprietary VASCO token. - Yubico A Yubikey hardware that authenticates against the Yubico Cloud service. - · Yubikey A Yubikey hardware initialized in the AES mode, that authenticates against privacyIDEA. - Daplug A hardware OTP token similar to the Yubikey.